One man being stopped from grabbing keys after drinking

 The South Carolina legislature is once again embroiled in a heated debate over tort reform, particularly with the introduction of Bill S.244.
 Proponents claim this bill will create a more favorable business climate by limiting liability, but the reality is far more troubling.
 This legislation would shift the burden of corporate negligence onto innocent victims while insurance companies continue to rake in record profits.

-During a February 6th hearing, Atty.
-Lynn did not mince words: “My concern with the proposed legislation is that it unequivocally puts profits over people.
-What I mean by that is that the insurance industry has created a very compelling narrative and they want us to believe that changing this particular body of law will lower premiums, but what they’re not giving us is the evidence of that.”
+“My concern with the proposed legislation is that it unequivocally puts profits over people.
+The insurance industry has created a compelling narrative suggesting these changes will lower premiums, but they have not provided evidence to support that claim.”

 What Is South Carolina’s Senate Bill 244?